3mdeb/news-and-ideas/post.md

 	move 0xfffe, (%rax, %rbx) # 0xfffe - RAX+RBX mem
 ```

-Note that labels in machine code are just constants.
+Note that labels in the machine code are just constants.
 Labels
 are for programmers convenience.
 Remembering addresses for
 every little thing would be hard, but it's not the only
 reason.
 In modern OS controlled code must not access any